helderhbranco/DataBase_Chat/README.md

 ## Motivation and Objectives

 In addition to applying the knowledge acquired in the Database Unit Course, the main objective of this project is to develop a database that meets the proposed business needs.
 The project aims to empower students to interpret business requirements and to develop and implement database models capable of efficiently storing the necessary information for a communication application.

-This GitHub repository will serve as a centralized space to document and version the progress of the project, including the SQL code for creating the database, supporting documentation, and other relevant resources.